0Joeyz0/IDEA9103-Individual-Task/README.md

 ## Individual Task

 **Iteration 1**

 Use frameCount to randomly change the colour of the big circle and the small pearls around it at a certain time.

+**Iteration 2**

+1. Changed the animation frame rate value to a larger value to slow down the animation transitions.
+2. Add drawPatterns() function to mobilise all the patterns stored in the patterns array to increase the modularity and readability of the code.
+3. Makes the colour of the canvas background also change randomly following the timer.